-The University maintains the highest standards of animal welfare and invests heavily in facilities.
-Fully trained care staff hold degrees in animal care and qualifications accredited by the Institute of Animal Technology (IAT).
+We maintain the highest standards of animal welfare and invest heavily in facilities.
+Fully trained care staff hold degrees in animal care and qualifications accredited by the Institute of Animal Technology.
 We house animals in social groups wherever possible and provide a rich and varied environment to allow a range of natural behaviours.
-A full-time animal care and welfare officer and a veterinary surgeon are employed to ensure best practice is adopted and observed.
+We employ full-time animal care and welfare officer and a veterinary surgeon to ensure best practice is adopted and observed.

 We fully support and endorse the ARRIVE (Animal Research: Reporting of In Vivo Experiments) guidelines, developed as part of an NC3Rs initiative to improve the design, analysis and reporting of animal research.

 A. The use of living vertebrates and cephalopods in scientific procedures within the University and the UK which are regulated by the Animals (Scientific Procedures) Act 1986 (ASPA).

 B. The use of living vertebrates and cephalopods in scientific procedures that would fall under the definitions of ASPA if conducted in the UK but are being conducted outside the UK.

 C. The use of tissue in research harvested from living vertebrates and cephalopods killed solely for that purpose regardless of where the animals or tissue were sourced.

 D. The use of animals in scientific enquiry not regulated under ASPA 1986 because the animals are not vertebrates or cephalopods, or the research does not involve the animal in scientific procedures.
 (For example, the non-invasive use of live animals in the Manchester Museum for public education and conservation purposes and some behavioural and observation work within the University and on educational field courses.)

 Where animals are used in research, The University of Manchester requires the very highest level of ethical conduct and practice.